 What Is a Contract?
 At its core, a contract is an agreement or a "meeting of the minds" between two parties.
 It consists of three key elements:

+Does a Contract Have to Be in Writing?
+While verbal agreements are enforceable in some cases, certain contracts must be in writing under Idaho law.
+However, it is always recommended to reduce agreements to writing.
 By: Robert A. Felix, CMCA, PCAM, RS - The Felix Reserve Group An association should conduct a reserve study and fund in order to plan for future capital expenditures, ensure the board is fulfilling their fiduciary duty and avoid surprise capital expenses or the loss of an asset, amenity or lifestyle.

 Competent common area capital analysis and reserve funding decisions are key elements to a successful community association in today's housing market.
 A reserve study is a budget-planning tool that identifies the current status of a reserve fund and sets forth a stable and equitable funding plan to offset the future expense of replacing major capital components within the association.
 A board has the responsibility to preserve, maintain and enhance the value of the assets of their community, and with that premise they need to consider three important matters for when dealing with their reserve study.
 By: Ann Marie Baird, CMCA®, AMS® We face conflict in many areas of life including: personal relationships, work, community, politics, social issues, cultural differences, values and beliefs, opinions, and even within ourselves.
 Essentially, anywhere where people have differing perspectives, needs, or goals can lead to potential conflict.
 With our every changing society and unique lives, conflict becomes unavoidable.
 As we move forward, learning to manage conflict and the diverse personalities we interact with is essential.
 While many of the following steps can be used in other areas of our lives, the below are some suggestions when working in Community Management.